juliajessica/template-webpack-karma/README.md

 ## <span style="color:#74875d;">Description</span>

-_This webpage application is designed to take the a poem from the user and return whether in fact the poem is a haiku.
-To understand what a kaiku is please feel free to reference this <a href="https://en.wikipedia.org/wiki/Haiku">link</a>._

-_This project uses Webpack to bundle and minify the code.
-The test runner is Karma and the syntax flavor is Jasmine.
-Babel is used to transpile ES6.
-All dependencies required are included in this project._
+_This webpage application is designed to...._

 ## <span style="color:#74875d;">Setup/Installation Requirements</span>

 * Clone repository on your local computer.
-* If you already have Node, Homebrew, and Karma installed, then skip to "Install Dependencies."
+* If you already have Node, Homebrew, and Karma installed, then skip to **Install Dependencies**.

   #### Node: Windows / Linux Installation Instructions
-  To install Node on other systems, go to the <a href="https://nodejs.org/en/">Node website</a>, download and install the appropriate installer for your operating system.
+  To install `Node` on other systems, go to the <a href="https://nodejs.org/en/">Node website</a>, download and install the appropriate installer for your operating system.

   #### Node: OSX Installation Instructions
   On OS X systems, install `Node.js` through Homebrew with the following command in your home directory:
     ```sh